Han Xin: Service under Liu Bang during the Chu–Han Contention

 Initially, after joining Liu Bang's army, Han Xin was not given any important roles.
 Once, he violated military law and was due to be punished by execution.
-When it was his turn to be beheaded, Han Xin saw Xiahou Ying (one of Liu Bang's trusted generals) and said, "I thought the king wanted to rule an empire.
-Why is he killing valiant men then?"
-Xiahou Ying was surprised and spared Han Xin's life and recommended him to Liu Bang.
-Liu Bang was not impressed with Han Xin and put him in charge of food supplies.
-During that time, Han Xin met Xiao He (one of Liu Bang's chief advisors), who recognised his talent.
+When it was his turn to be beheaded, Han Xin saw Xiahou Ying (one of Liu Bang's trusted generals) and said, "I thought the King wanted to rule an empire.
+Why, then, is he killing valiant men?"
+Xiahou Ying was surprised by his words and his looks, and spared Han Xin's life.
+After conversing with Han Xin, Xiahou Ying was greatly delighted and recommended Han Xin to Liu Bang.
+Liu Bang was not overly impressed but made Han Xin the Captain of Rations (治粟都尉) to be in charge of food supplies.
+During this time, Han Xin often met up with Xiao He (Liu Bang's Chancellor), who was greatly impressed by him.

-In 206 BC, Liu Bang was granted the title of "King of Han" by Xiang Yu after the latter divided the former Qin Empire into the Eighteen Kingdoms, and was relocated to the remote Bashu region (in present-day Sichuan).
-Some of Liu Bang's men became discontented after spending months in Bashu (in present-day Sichuan) and deserted.
-Meanwhile, Han Xin was expecting Xiao He to recommend him to Liu Bang, but he had not received news for a long time so he became disappointed and left as well.
-When Xiao He heard that Han Xin had left, he immediately rushed to find Han and bring him back, and did not manage to inform Liu Bang in time.
-Xiao He eventually caught up with Han Xin and managed to persuade Han to go back with him.
+In April of that year, Liu Bang faced a mass desertion of soldiers.
+Han Xin figured that despite both Xiahou Ying and Xiao He having recommended him to Liu Bang, Liu Bang did not use him, so he saw no reason to stay and also deserted.
+When Xiao He heard that Han Xin had left, he immediately rushed to personally find Han Xin and bring him back, and did not manage to inform Liu Bang in time.
+Xiao He eventually caught up with Han Xin and managed to persuade Han Xin to go back with him.
 This event gave rise to the saying, "Xiao He chases Han Xin under the moonlight" (蕭何月下追韓信).
-In the meantime, Liu Bang had a nervous breakdown after hearing a rumour that Xiao He had also deserted him.
-While he was relieved when he saw Xiao He returning with Han Xin, he angrily asked Xiao, "Of all those who deserted, why did you only choose to go after Han Xin?"
-Xiao He then strongly recommended Han Xin to Liu Bang, saying that Han's talent was unmatched.
-Liu Bang accepted Xiao He's suggestion and held a special ceremony to appoint Han Xin as a general.
+In the meantime, Liu Bang had a nervous breakdown after hearing that Xiao He had left him.
+When Xiao He returned after a few days, while Liu Bang was relieved, he was also furious.
+He angrily asked Xiao He, "Why did you run away?"
+Xiao He explained, "I did not run away; I was chasing down Han Xin."
+Liu Bang got angry again, saying, "There were dozens of deserters, yet you did not chase after them.
+When you say that you chased after Han Xin, you must be lying to me."
+Xiao He then explained Han Xin's talent and forcibly insisted that Liu Bang immediately promote Han Xin to the highest rank in the army, the Commander-in-Chief (大將軍).
+Xiao He also chided Liu Bang's usual ill-mannered behaviour, demanding that Liu Bang hold a formal ceremony for the event.
+Liu Bang relented and held a special ceremony for Han Xin's appointment.